 - 12. You Have Become a Victim Of Negative SEO

 - 13. Your Site Has Suddenly Become Unsafe

 - 14. You have Lots Of Links Pointing To Other Sites

 - 15. You Have Recently Changed the Internal Linking Of Your Website

 - 16. You Recently Added Lots of Pages On Your Site with Low-Quality Content

 1. You Are Busy Creating Lots of Low Quality Links to Your Site

-Any link that is created or purchased with the intention of manipulating the PageRank that directly impacts a site’s ranking in the search results is referred to as a low-quality link.
+Any link created or purchased with the intention of manipulating the PageRank that directly impacts a site’s ranking in the search results is referred to as a low-quality link.